CrowdStrike/foundry-sample-insider-risk-sailpoint/.github/README.md

     > - [`pylint.yml`](https://github.com/CrowdStrike/foundry-sample-functions-python/blob/main/.github/workflows/pylint.yml) → `.github/workflows/`
     > - [`.pylintrc`](https://github.com/CrowdStrike/foundry-sample-functions-python/blob/main/.pylintrc) → project root

-7. In the GitHub UI, update the **About** section to be `$SAMPLE_NAME sample Foundry app`.
+7. In the GitHub UI, update the **About** section to be `Insider Risk - SailPoint Leavers sample Foundry app`.
 Add `falcon-foundry` as a topic and uncheck Releases, Packages, and Deployments.
 8. Go to **Settings** and uncheck the **Wikis** and **Projects** features.
 9. In **Collaborators and teams**, add the **CrowdStrike/foundry** and **CrowdStrike/solution-architects** teams with **Role: admin**.
 Remove your personal account if you're a member of the foundry team.
 10. In **Branches**, add a **classic** branch protection rule: